November 10th, 2020

 Want the PDF Version?

-The full PDF includes the complete pattern, sizing notes, and a beautifully formatted layout you can save, print, and use anytime.
+The full PDF includes the complete seed stitch knit beanie pattern, sizing notes, and a beautifully formatted layout you can save, print, and use anytime.
+Use code SEELOVE15 at checkout for 15% off.

 PDF instant download · Available immediately after purchase